-This is a really pretty mat that would certainly give your own bedroom its pretty and feminine touch.
-Or maybe you can put it in your teenage daughter’s bathroom or the guest room en suite.
-First, cut the short into strips.
-It would also be preferable to just stick with one color for this diy rose mat.
-Then just make circular pattern, glue them with a hot glue gun and attach to your old bath mat and you have this very pretty addition.
+This is a really pretty mat that is certain to give your bedroom a pretty and feminine touch or maybe you can add it to your teenage daughter’s bathroom or the en suite guest room.
+First, cut the shorts into strips but stick with one color for this diy rose mat.
+Make a circular pattern, glue it with a hot glue gun and attach it to your old bath mat for this very pretty addition to your home.

 (29) Quilt Queen

-Intermediate sewers and patience required!
-This diy rug is easy however it will need some more patience from your side.
-Also, this uses a lot of your scrap fabric so it’s a great project to do after a series of sewing projects.
-Moreover, kids will certainly love the puffy design and enjoy them enjoying this fun rug.
+This project is for intermediate sewers and requires a lot of patience!
+This diy rug is easy and uses a lot of your scrap fabric so it’s a great project to do after a series of sewing projects.
+Kkids will certainly love the puffy design and enjoy this fun rug.